 Beats by Dre has always been known as a celebrity-studded brand of headphones that are worn not just to listen to music, but also as a fashion statement and to show off one’s social status and preferences.
 This image has much to do with the fact that its frontman is a star status rapper.

-This popularity is also the reason why every release by Beats creates a sense of excitement among users and audiophiles.
-Though there is a section of people who think that these headphones focus more on design and looks than the sound output.
+This popularity is also why every release by Beats creates a sense of excitement among users and audiophiles.
+However, many people think that these headphones focus more on design and looks than sound output.
 But that opinion has not deterred users from buying these headphones, and in fact, Beats by Dre has its own fan following.

-To top it, Apple has marked its stamp of approval on this brand of headphones and even has it in their own esteemed corner in Apple Store.
-This association with Apple has boosted the popularity of these headphones in a big way and has led to much anticipation of its releases and use as a whole.
+To top it, Apple has marked its stamp of approval on this brand of headphones and even has it in their esteemed corner in Apple Store.
+This strong association with Apple boosted the popularity in the company

 Beats Studio 2 vs Solo 2: Pros & Cons and Verdict

-We will now compare both these headphones across different important aspects to get a deeper understanding of the strengths and weaknesses of each of these headphones.
-Based on this detailed review, you can decide which of the two would work better for you.
+Let’s compare both of these headphones over different important aspects to understand the strengths and flaws in each of these headphones.
+I hope, based on my detailed review, you can decide which of the two would work better for you.

 The design is one of the first things you see in a pair of headphones and with an impressive design, your decision is half-done.
 Let’s see how both these headphones score on this front.

 Beats Studio 2 has a classy and streamlined design.
-The trademark of Beats by Dre, which is a mix of black and red colouring, is seen in this pair of headphones too.
+The trademark of Beats by Dre, which is a mix of black and red coloring, is seen in this pair of headphones too.
 The classic ‘b’ sign is present on the outer side of each ear cup as well.
-The entire outer cup of these headphones is made of a glossy plastic that looks good because it doesn’t look like a cheap plastic.
-In fact, this is even eye-catching.

-You can get these headphones in three colour combinations – a black and red, white and red where the entire headphone is in white and the ‘b is in red, and red and white where the entire headphone is in red and the ‘b’ is in white.
-All three combinations look great and the right one depends on your personal preferences.
+You can get these headphones in three color combinations – a black and red, white and red where the entire headphone is in white, and the ‘b is in red, and red and white where the entire headphone is in red and the ‘b’ is in white.
+All three combinations look great, and the right one depends on your personal preferences.

 If you like to wear a flashy pair of headphones, go for red by all means.
-On the other hand, if you like a more subtle that will maybe go well with any costume you wear, black is a good choice.
-SOmewhere between the two is white.
+On the other hand, if you want a more subtle version that will go well with anything you wear, black is a good choice.
+Somewhere between the two is white.
 It just depends on you.
 But regardless of which you pick, they are sure to look good on your head.

-The headband is made of some kind of rubber and not the usual synthetic leather or fabric, so they tend to stay on your head well.
-This aspect makes these headphones ideal for using even when you go for a jog or walk.
+The headband is made of some rubber and not the usual synthetic leather or fabric, so they tend to stay on your head well.
+This aspect makes these headphones ideal for use and doesn’t slip off even during fast-paced aerobics.
 Also, it is quite portable as it folds nicely and fits into the hard case that comes as a part of the accessory.

-Moving on to Beats Solo 2, the design and construction are similar to Beats Solo in their construction.
-They are mostly made up of plastic and it does look like it as well.
+Beats Solo 2, the design and construction are similar to Beats Solo in their construction.
+They are mostly made up of plastic, and it does look like it as well.

-The good news is there are no cross-eyed designs and this makes the Solo 2 look neat and nice.
-They look a little bit curvy when compared to the previous version and this makes it more accessible and usable to a wider age group.
+The good news is there are no cross-eyed designs, and this makes the Solo 2 look neat and nice.
+They look a little bit curvy compared to the previous version, and I think this makes them more accessible and usable to a wider age group.

 As with Studio 2, Solo 2 also comes in some loud shades, mostly geared for the younger generation.
 Besides, there is also the classic black on red and white on red shades.

 In terms of comfort, these headphones are good too.
 They do not stick out too far from your head and gives you a comfortable seal.
-At the same time, it does not clamp down either and this makes it a good choice to use across a wide age group.
+It does not clamp down either, making it a good choice to use across a wider age group.

-The headband is made of rubber and is lightweight, so it is flexible for the head of any size and also sits well on your head, so you can do mild activities like running without ever worrying about these headphones falling off.
+The headband is made of rubber and is lightweight, so it is flexible for the head of any size and sits well on the ears, so you can do activities like running without ever worrying about these headphones falling off.

 Which of the two scores high in design?
 Well, it is too close to call.
-Both the headphones are stylish and come in attractive colours to meet the preferences of different people.
-Comfort is great and build is solid.
+Both the headphones are stylish and come in attractive colors to meet the preferences of different people.
+The comfort is great, and the build is solid.
 So, we can say that both of these headphones are winners in this category.